michal-km/rtask/README.md

 docker-compose up -d
 ```

-The build process can take up to several minutes.
+The build process can take up to several minutes on slower machines.
+In real life case the container (already built) would be pulled from dockerhub.
+Here, it is deliberately left in form of source files in order to demonstrate how the stack was built.

 ### 3. Populate with example data